junxit/us-congress-bills-114/metadata.md

 - 2015-10-28 — Introduced in House
 - 2015-10-28 — Referred to the House Committee on Natural Resources.
 - 2015-10-28 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2015-11-04 — Subcommittee Hearings Held.
+- 2016-06-14 — Committee Consideration and Mark-up Session Held.
+- 2016-06-14 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2016-06-15 — Committee Consideration and Mark-up Session Held.
+- 2016-06-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-07-01 — Placed on the Union Calendar, Calendar No. 503.
+- 2016-07-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-651.
+- 2016-07-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-651.